peetersthomas9/ML_CS_project2/project2git/READ_ME.txt

 FOR LSTM : ----------------------------------------------------------------------------------------

-Download the pre-trained word vectors https://github.com/stanfordnlp/GloVe and put them in 'data/glove_dataset'
+Download the pre-trained word vectors https://github.com/stanfordnlp/GloVe : choose the file "glove.twitter.27B.200d"

 In preprocessing folder : Run tokenizer_embedding to get the embedding matrix (build embedding matrix using glove method) and the tokenizer